ministryofjustice/cloud-platform-user-guide/source/documentation/deploying-an-app/add-aws-resources.md

 ```
  !!!
 WARNING  !!!

-Be aware that the latest version of these module will only be compatible with Live-1.
+Be aware that the latest version of these modules will only be compatible with Live-1.
 If you are planing on deploying them against Live-0, please read their respective README carefully for instruction.

 ```

 ### Usage

 In each terraform module repository, you will find a directory named `example` which includes sample configuration for use in Cloud Platform.